hanabi/hanabi.github.io/README.md

 * Generally speaking, this means that when a RANK clue initiates a *Finesse*, the clue receiver must always allow for the possibility that subsequent unmatching rank cards in the blind player's hand (that are of a LOWER rank than the clue) can possibly be caught up in the *Finesse*.
 * For example, in a 3-player game:
   * Red 1 is played on the stacks.
-  * Alice clues number 3 to Cathy, which highlights one 3.
+  * Alice clues number 3 to Cathy, which touches one 3.
   * Bob blind plays red 2.
   * Cathy knows that red 2 "matches" number 3, so by convention she should probably have red 3.
   * However, Cathy also sees that before Bob blind played the red 2, he had a blue 1 in the slot right after it.